 With funds generously provided by the Class of 1960, the BIMO Program invites prominent researchers from other institutions to campus to present a public seminar and then to meet privately in a discussion and dinner setting with a select group of students (chosen for the calendar year to be the BIMO Class of 1960 Scholars).

-See her website for more details concerning Prof. O’Neill’s research.
+See his website for more details concerning Dr. Maron’s research.

-See his website for more details concerning Prof. Debose-Boyd’s research.
+See her website for more details concerning Prof. Doudna’s research.